ibm-cloud-docs/containers/cs_edge.md

 If you have a multizone cluster and want to restrict network traffic to edge worker nodes, at least two edge worker nodes must be enabled in each zone for high availability of load balancer or Ingress pods.
 Create an edge node worker pool that spans all the zones in your cluster, with at least two worker nodes per zone.
 {: tip}

-## Labeling worker nodes as edge nodes
+## Isolating networking workloads to edge nodes
 {: #edge_nodes}

 Add the `dedicated=edge` label to two or more worker nodes on each public or private VLAN in your cluster to ensure that network load balancers (NLBs) and Ingress application load balancers (ALBs) are deployed to those worker nodes only.
 {:shortdesc}

-**Community Kubernetes clusters**: In Kubernetes 1.14 and later, both public and private NLBs and ALBs can deploy to edge worker nodes.
+In Kubernetes 1.14 and later, both public and private NLBs and ALBs can deploy to edge worker nodes.
 In Kubernetes 1.13 and earlier, public and private ALBs and public NLBs can deploy to edge nodes, but private NLBs must deploy to non-edge worker nodes in your cluster only.
 {: note}

 Before you begin: